-Log fields · Cloudflare Logs docs
+Log fields

 spectrum_events,

-Zone-scoped HTTP requests are available in both Logpush and Logpull.
-All other data sets are only available through Logpush.
+Zone-scoped HTTP requests are available in both Logpush and Logpull, except for custom fields , which are only available in Logpush.
+All other datasets are only available through Logpush.

 Unless otherwise noted, fields are available in both Logpush v1 (Logpush prior to mid-2020) and Logpush v2 (all Logpush jobs after mid-2020).

-For more information on logs available in Cloudflare for Teams, refer to Teams logs.
+For more information on logs available in Cloudflare Zero Trust, refer to Zero Trust logs .